 Steve Garland began teaching full-time at Wake Forest School of Law after 25 years in private commercial law practice.
-A former undergraduate business law teacher, Professor Garland teaches the Legal Foundations course.
+A former undergraduate business law teacher, Professor Garland teaches Legal Foundations in the MSL program.

 Steve Nickles, recognized across the country as an outstanding scholar and professor in the fields of business and commercial law, teaches Private Law in the MSL program.
 A former advisor on academic technology to the country's leading legal publisher, Professor Nickles has been teaching online for nearly 20 years.

-Alan Palmiter has a national and international reputation as a professor and scholar of business law, and he teaches the MSL business law course.
+Alan Palmiter has a national and international reputation as a professor and scholar of business law, and he teaches Business Law & Literacy in the MSL Program.
 His research interests lie in corporate sustainability and corporate democracy, and he serves on the board of Wake Forest University's Center for Energy, Environment and Sustainability.

 A former Department of Justice prosecutor, Ron Wright is one of the nation's best known criminal justice scholars.
-As a recognized expert in administrative law and regulatory matters, Professor Wright co-teaches Public Law in the MSL.
+As a recognized expert in administrative law and regulatory matters, Professor Wright co-teaches Public Law in the MSL program.

-Vanessa Zboreak teaches a wide range of courses at Wake Forest School of Law, including the Public Law course with the MSL program.
+Vanessa Zboreak teaches a wide range of courses at Wake Forest School of Law, including Public Law in the MSL program.
 She also teaches in Wake Forest University's Master of Arts in Sustainability program.

 Bryan Arkwright, managing consultant at Schumacher Clinical Partners, is a nationally recognized telehealth expert.
 An Editorial Board member of the peer reviewed Telehealth and Medicine Today, Bryan frequently teaches, speaks, and writes on industry trends.
-He teaches Telemedicine in the MSL.
+He teaches Telemedicine in the MSL program.

 Wayne McChesney is a Senior Vice-President, Assistant General Counsel with the Wells Fargo & Company Legal Department where he leads the ERISA, Benefits and Retirement Section.
-An honors graduate from the State University of New York at Buffalo School of Law, Wayne teaches Compensation and Benefits in the MSL.
+An honors graduate from the State University of New York at Buffalo School of Law, Wayne teaches Compensation and Benefits in the MSL program.

 Camille Davidson, an experienced healthcare lawyer and former legislative counsel for the US House of Representatives, began teaching ten years ago.
-A consultant on children’s health and long-term care issues, Camille teaches The Business of Healthcare in the MSL.
+A consultant on children’s health and long-term care issues, Camille teaches The Business of Healthcare in the MSL program.

 Brad Grider, Director of Global Labor & NGO Relations at Hanesbrands Inc., has over 25 years of HR and labor relations experience.
 Brad’s experience includes union and non-union manufacturing settings and corporate environments, as well as international unions and non-governmental organizations.
-He teaches Labor Law in the MSL.
+He teaches Labor Law in the MSL program.

 Deanna Lindquist has over 25 years of in-house counsel experience, with a concentration on employment law, along with third party contracts and technology transactions, legal entity governance and corporate strategic transactions.
-Deanna co-teaches Legal Foundations in the MSL.
+Deanna co-teaches Legal Foundations in the MSL program.

 Reid Whitten, a Wake Forest University School of Law graduate, works with clients around the world to plan, prepare, and succeed in global business transactions.
-An experienced professor and Managing Partner of Sheppard Mullin’s London office, Reid teaches International Compliance in the MSL.
+An experienced professor and Managing Partner of Sheppard Mullin’s London office, Reid teaches International Compliance in the MSL program.

 Lateek Willie is an experienced CISO, ISSO, and security architect and engineer, currently serving as Executive Director and Global Leader of Information Security Program Management at XPO Logistics.
-A former Director of Information Security for The Clearing House Payments Company, Lateek teaches Cybersecurity in the MSL.
+A former Director of Information Security for The Clearing House Payments Company, Lateek teaches Cybersecurity in the MSL program.